 If you are not sure which footwear is correct for you, it's worth seeing your local running shop for some help and avice.
 It is easy to find the correct footwear and prevent ove ruse syndromes and pain while running.
 The right advice early on goes a long way!

+Tools like the FitBit or STRAVA can help you hugley in building confidence, motivation and developing your running.
 A common mistake is to try to run too fast too early.
 It can take a good few runs to find your best pace (and this may WELL involve walking a bit at first too!). it is very handy to use a HEART RATE MONITOR to help you gauge your sustainable pace.
 This will help you become more succesful at your running more quickly, which in turn builds confidence and motivation.
 No-one likes to fail early (or at all!), so begin slowly and enjoy your running.

 |The Energy Efficient or Recovery Zone - 60% to 70% Training within this zonedevelops basic endurance and aerobic capacity.
 All easy recovery running should be completed at a maximum of 70% ofyour theortical maximum (worked out as 220 - age)

 At the beginning your muscles will be sore and tired, remember to rest them before your next run.
 A good day or two off between runs early on can help you recover.
 Training is STRESS, the bodies adaption to that stress develops FITNESS.
 In other words, you need rest days to respond to your running properly.
 3-4 shorter runs are better than one or two long ones at first.
 Keep the pace low, measure your heart rate,